Posted on 12 August 2019

 Thomas Paine (1737 – 1809), born in England to Quaker parents, campaigned for revolution first in America and then France.

 In the England of Paine’s youth religious intolerance was widespread.
-Despite The Toleration Act of 1689 that provided legal freedom of worship, Quakers were still faced persecution for their dissenting beliefs.
+Despite the Toleration Act of 1689 that provided legal freedom of worship, Quakers still faced persecution for their dissenting beliefs.

-Paine’s father Joseph Pain (the ‘e’ was later added when Thomas Paine arrived in London) was a practicing Quaker and his mother was a member of the Anglican Church.
-When they were married in her church in Thetford, Norfolk, Joseph was disowned from the Quaker community for ‘marrying out’.
+Paine’s father Joseph Pain (the ‘e’ was later added when Thomas Paine arrived in London) was a practicing Quaker and his mother was a member of the Church of England.
+When the couple were married in her church in Thetford, Norfolk, Joseph was disowned from the Quaker community for ‘marrying out’.

-He briefly served in Lewes, East Sussex before he met Benjamin Franklin at Parliament, in London, who advised him to emigrate to America in 1775 to pursue his politics.
-Paine promptly got a job as editor of the Pennsylvania Gazette, which Franklin owned.
+He briefly served in Lewes, East Sussex, before he met Benjamin Franklin at Parliament, in London 1775, who advised Paine to emigrate to America to pursue a career in politics.
+Paine emigrated and promptly got a job as editor of the Pennsylvania Gazette, which Franklin owned.

-Within a year his pamphlet had sold upwards of 150,000 copies, a massive amount at the time, stirring both the public and the Continental Congress into action on July 4, 1776.
+Within a year his pamphlet had sold upwards of 150,000 copies, a massive amount at the time, stirring both the public and the Continental Congress into action.